mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/non-functional-requirements.md

 Nature of the System:

-Traffic Congestion Notification System is an online application deployed on virtual private servers offered by private hosting companies or you can build your own private servers and deploy the system.
-The fuzzy logic algorithm will be tested during the development and production process to determine its efficiency in detecting traffic congestion.
+Traffic Congestion Detection and Notification System is an application that will detect traffic status of a single lane road.
+The fuzzy logic algorithm will be tested during the development and production process to determine its efficiency in detecting traffic congestion through human observation comparison from the systems asserted road status.